aws-samples/serverless-patterns/lambda-microvms-code-server/README.md

 This pattern deploys **VS Code Server (code-server)** inside an AWS Lambda MicroVMs.
 It gives you a full VS Code IDE accessible from your browser, running in a Firecracker-isolated sandbox with Python, AWS CLI, and project persistence.

-The MicroVM image is built declaratively via CloudFormation using the `AWS::Lambda::MicrovmImage` resource with full lifecycle hook management (ready, run, suspend, resume, terminate).
+The Lambda MicroVM image is built declaratively via CloudFormation using the `AWS::Lambda::MicrovmImage` resource with full lifecycle hook management (ready, run, suspend, resume, terminate).

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-microvms-code-server